aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ### Create VPC Nested Stack

 The VPC template has been created for you.
-This template wil create VPC stack with 2 Public Subnets, Internet Gateway, and Route tables.
+This template will create VPC stack with 2 Public Subnets, Internet Gateway, and Route tables.

 #### 1. Create VPC parameters in main template